IBM/telco-network-cloud-drivers/content/user-guides/operations/manage-instances.md

 ## Pre-requisites
 * An existing Network Service Design
-* Access to the UI of a running instance of Agile Lifecycle Manager (ALM)
+* Access to the UI of a running instance of Telco Network Cloud Orchestration (TNCO)

 ## Assembly Instances